 It’s no secret that most maple products are often properly air-dried, with some undergoing quicker chemical drying procedures.
 Because of this, it has a low moisture level suitable for making an epoxy resin table.

-Among 132 tree species, many woodworkers favor red maple for its sandable surface and suitability with different cutting tools.
+Among its 132 tree species, many woodworkers favor red maple for its sandable surface and suitability with different cutting tools.
 This material handles stain and color pigment well, so it’s not a surprise why it’s a staple for epoxy resin tables.

 #2: Olive Wood